RexYPX/AMD-XILINX_SummerSchool_2022_Filter2D/README.md

 This folder includes the jupyter file to be uploaded to the board which has PYNQ architecture
 ## overlay
 This folder includes the bitstream(.bit) and hardware handoff(.hwh) file to be uploaded to the board which has PYNQ architecture
+## pictures
+This folder includes the jupyter's result pictures
+## report
+This folder includes the Vitis HLS's C Synthesis report and C/RTL Cosimulation report
 ## src
 This folder includes the source code for Vitis HLS
-## report
-This folder includes the Vitis HLS's C Synthesis report and C/RTL Cosimulation report

 ## Results between CV2 and customized IP
 ### Sharpening an image